tsiq-guangyao/vds-standalone-ui/README.md

-Standalone UI of VDS vendor services.
+UI of VDS vendor services.